Juliet Lee-Franzini: Professional board memberships

-Lee-Franzini served on the Board of Directors of The Research Foundation of the State University of New York, from 1986 until 1991.
-She was on the executive committee of the Division of Particles and Fields at the American Physical Society from 1987 until 1989.
-From 1989 until 1991 she was on the nominating committee of the American Physical Society as well as serving on the nominating committee of the Division of Particles and Fields.
+Lee-Franzini served on the Board of Directors of The Research Foundation of the State University of New York, from 1986 to 1991.
+She was on the executive committee of the Division of Particles and Fields at the American Physical Society from 1987 to 1989.
+From 1989 to 1991, she was on the nominating committee of the American Physical Society and served on the nominating committee of the Division of Particles and Fields.